 This chemical is often found in shampoos, soaps, and cleansers.
-It may also contain 1,4-dioxane, a known carcinogen, and ethylene oxide, a chemical known to harm your nervous system.
+It may also contain 1,4-dioxane, a known carcinogen, and ethylene oxide, a compound known to harm your nervous system.

-Used in nail polish and in paint thinners, research suggests that it interferes with the human immune system and may be tied to the development of malignant lymphoma.
+This chemical is used in nail polish and paint thinners, and research suggests that it interferes with the human immune system and may be tied to the development of malignant lymphoma.

 - Retinol, or Retinyl Palmitate/Acetate